 This preliminary body of work is as much a glimpse into my private process as it is a presentation of conceptual art investigating the social strata of what it means to be a modern woman.
 My inspiration comes from personal experiences, interviews with my models, pop culture, legends, history, and my imagination.

-The sketchbook pages shown here are an illustration of my journey from initial concept to an elaborate visual story.
-They represent countless hours of contemplation, research, and development that resonate from the intricacies and hidden layers of concept that will influence the more refined portfolio of #wildwoman portraits that I plan to create with different media fitting the subject of each individual concept.
-Most importantly, they are the manifestation of my effort to ‘loosen up’ and capture my ideas while they are fresh in my mind, rather than agonizing over each minute detail.
+The sketchbook pages shown here are an illustration of my journey from an initial concept to an elaborate visual story.
+They represent countless hours of contemplation, research, and development that resonate from the intricacies and hidden layers of stories that will influence the more refined portfolio of #unconventionalwomen portraits that I plan to create.
+Each portrait will utilize different media fitting the subject of each individual concept, the model, and her story.
+Most importantly, the preliminary sketches are the manifestation of my effort to ‘loosen up’ and capture my ideas while they are fresh in my mind, rather than agonizing over each minute detail.

 Ideas that sprout from a tiny seed of inspiration – a word, a color, a song lyric, the way light plays over an object, or the persistent memories of childhood trauma that occasionally rear their heads and threaten to derail my well-being and productivity – often grow into enormously complex stories depicted in symbolism, color choices, and methods of rendering.

-This new process of capturing the core idea in its delicate, fleeting stage, is enabling me to embark on a new journey of self-discovery, shared introspection, and meaningful works of art that have the potential to be the best work I have ever created.
+This new process of capturing the core idea in its delicate, fleeting stage, is enabling me to embark on a new journey of self-discovery, shared introspection, and meaningful works of art that have the potential to be the best I have ever created.
 I have found invaluable inspiration in private conversations with other women in my circle of friends and the community at large, and been overwhelmed by the sheer emotion inspired in others by my personal concept for a series of portraits depicting the modern “Wild Woman” archetype.
-With the help of my best friend, and talented photographer, I has staged and shot several photo shoots, both individual and group, to acquire a base portfolio of reference models for my initial concepts.
+Over the last two years, I have staged and shot several photo shoots, both individual and group, to acquire a base portfolio of reference models for my initial concepts.
+I currently collaborate with 12 Gage Photography for my personal shoots and Sticks and Stones Gallery for wildlife photography.

 Each woman brings a distinct personality, unique beauty, and captivating story to the project that compliments the my vision for empowering women through the creation of goddess figures, warriors, muses, and entrepreneurs, whose life experiences inform countless additional stories and inspiration to come.